This piece was substantially revised and updated in 2013.

 (C) Oliver Wake

 The author wishes to acknowledge a debt of gratitude to the family of Iain MacCormick who took time and effort to provide significant new biographical information for this revised essay.
-Thanks also to the BBC’s Written Archives Centre for assistance with research.
+Thanks also to the BBC’s Written Archives Centre for assistance with research and to Stephen Vagg for sharing his research into the Australian productions of MacCormick’s work.

 Iain MacCormick credits